ibshamch/react-v8/readMe.md

 --- Routes se paths banao or batao kis path pe kya show krna hai
 --- /:variable directly in html ( path="/details/:id" id basically koi variable hai)

+#### useParam

+#### React Query :

+--- EveryBody uses it.
+--- It handles all fettching,catching etc
+--- Hardest part of react is useEffect

+--- Minimize effects
+--- use effects in small areas

+--- npm install @tanstack/react-query@4.10.1
+--- import QueryClient,QueryClientProvider

+--- const queryClient = new QueryClient({
+defaultOptions: {
+queries: {
+staleTime: Infinity, // How long u want me to cache
+cacheTime: Infinity,
+},
+},
+});

+--- When you fetch something,don't fetch it again.
+--- Wrap QueryClientProvider around app.js
+--- QueryClientProvider provides context when we wrap it around
+--- <QueryClientProvider client={queryClient}>

+--- After setting up the Query client setup the method for fetching

+--- !fetch.ok => throw error (if its an unsuccessful request throw an error).
+--- React query expects you to returns a promise.

+-- Go to file to want u use query in
+-- import useQuery
+-- import fetch method
+-- const result = useQuery(["details",id],fetchPet) // if you dont have details id in cache run fetchPet.

 ]